esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

 <img src="https://github.com/esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/blob/master/images/Screenshot%202020-02-16%20at%2018.46.20.png?raw=true" width="100%">

-For the second part of the question Worldwide and Domestic ROI ratio calculated to show each movie's profitability by months.
+For the second part of the question  'tn_movie_budgets_gz' dataframe is used since it already has release dates and production budget, domestic gross, worldwide gross.
+Worldwide and Domestic ROI ratio calculated to show each movie's profitability by months.
 During grouping the ROI ratio by months, the `mean ()` function is used instead of `sum ()` to reach unbiased results.

 <img src="https://github.com/esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/blob/master/images/Screenshot%202020-02-16%20at%2018.47.04.png?raw=true" width="100%">